criblio/helm-charts/helm-chart-sources/logstream-master/README.md

   If you have a standard or enterprise license, you can add it as an override to your install using the config.license parameter:

   `helm install logstream-master cribl/logstream-master --set config.license="<long encoded license string redacted>"`

+* Running Distributed on a Free License

+If you are not specifying a license, you'll need to go into the user interface for logstream and accept the free license.
+If you specify the groups option, the master will be configured as a distributed master.
+If you don't, it will be configured as a standalone instance.

 * Setting the admin password